ndiego/block-visibility/readme.txt

 **Added**

-* TBD
+* Added notice regarding compatibility issues with the Screen Size control and the Shortcode Block, plus links to a workaround in the Knowledge Base.

 **Changed**

+* Replaced many Popover components in the block editor with Modal components for improved UI.
-* Replaced most Button/Popover components with DropdownMenu components for improved UI.
+* Replaced most other Button/Popover components with DropdownMenu components for improved UI.
 * The schedule "Setting" button is now a cog icon to be more consistent with other WordPress UI.
 * The "Remove" schedule button is now an X icon in the Schedule toolbar.
 * Plugin settings tabs are now navigable based on URL query parameter.